Pascal Siakam: Early life

-Siakam was born in Douala, Cameroon, to Tchamo and Victorie Siakam, the youngest of four brothers.
+Siakam was born in Douala, Cameroon, to Tchamo and Victorie Siakam.
+He was the youngest of four brothers.
 His father, Tchamo, worked for a local transit company and was also the mayor of Makénéné.
 According to a story by Jackie MacMullan of ESPN, Pascal was effectively "hand-picked to embody his family's Catholicism."
-His father thus enrolled him in St. Andrew's Seminary in Bafia at age eleven.
-By the time he was fifteen, he did not want to become a Catholic priest.
+His father thus enrolled him in St. Andrew's Seminary in Bafia at age 11.
+By the time he was 15, he did not want to become a Catholic priest.